-The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.
+The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying It's just the way it is.

-I guess the views expressed by the host of this program are the result of a daily relentless, unstoppable pursuit of the truth.
+I Guess the views expressed by the host of this program are the result of a daily relentless, unstoppable pursuit of the truth live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

-Open line Friday where callers choose what we talk about when we go to the phones.
+Open Line Friday where callers choose what we talk about when we go to the phones.

-And that is letting callers determine what's talked about even when they're not on the phones.
+In fact I've been thinking of expanding this on a trial basis and that is letting callers determine what's talked about even when they're not on the phones.

-For example, Snerdley, people could call you on Thursday, say, by the way, tomorrow I'd like to hear Rush talk about X. And then you give me that list of stuff on Friday morning, and we see what happens.
+For example Snerdley, people could call you on Thursday say, by the way, tomorrow I'd like to hear Rush talk about X and then you give me that list of stuff on Friday morning and we see what happens.

 Could be fun.

-In fact, we could do that now.
+In fact we could do that now if you don't.

-If you know sometimes people call but don't want to go on the air.
+Sometimes people call but don't want to go on the air.

 There's something you'd like to hear me talk about that you haven't heard.

-Call Snerdley and tell him 800 282-2882.
+Call Snerdley and tell him 800-282-2882.

 And if you want to bring it up yourself and you want to stay on the phone, that you can do that too.

-But I know a lot of people, it's intimidating going on a talk show, especially uh with me.
+But I know a lot of people it's intimidating going on a talk show, especially uh, with me.

-I uh I have these charts, the labor force participation rate chart and the uh persons not in the labor force chart.
+I have these charts, the labor force participation rate chart and the uh persons not in the labor force chart.

-But I don't know that I have enough hands to hold this thing up to the camera steadily while describing to you what you're seeing that I can't see.
+Charts are easy to understand, but I don't know that I have enough hands to hold this thing up to the camera steadily while describing to you what you're seeing that I can't see.

-But then I'd have to be really dexterous to be able to hold it steady in my left hand while not looking at my left hand instead of looking at the desk to see what I'm telling you.
+I've printed two copies of each chart so that I could be looking at what i'm showing you, but then i'd have to be really dexterous to be able to hold it steady in my left hand while not looking at my left hand instead of looking at the desk to see what i'm telling you.

-I mean, there's no union guy here with the uh uh with the zoom button on the ditto cam.
+I mean, there's no union guy here with the uh with the zoom button on the ditto cam.

 Probably shouldn't have said that, but it happens to be the truth.